Loading...

 Averting the Climate Change Catastrophe: A Wake-up Call by the UN Secretary-General at COP28 and Beyond

-On 25 November 2023, in a very powerful message from Antarctica, the UN Secretary-General Antonio Guterres said: “What happens in Antarctica doesn’t stay in Antarctica” and the world must wake-up, because Antarctic is being awoken due to climate chaos.
+On 25 November 2023, in a very powerful message from Antarctica1, the UN Secretary-General Antonio Guterres said: “What happens in Antarctica doesn’t stay in Antarctica” and the world must wake-up, because Antarctic is being awoken due to climate chaos.

 [By Prof. Bharat H. Desai]